user-of-relativity/CNN-artificial-impedance-cardiography/README.md

 # CNN-artificial-impedance-cardiography

-The code for the convolutional neural network regarding the article 'Cross Entropy Learning for Aortic Pathology Classification of
+The code for the convolutional neural network regarding the article 'Cross-Entropy Learning for Aortic Pathology Classification of
-Multi-Sensor Impedance Cardiography Signals'.
+Artificial Multi-Sensor Impedance Cardiography Signals'.

 All rights reserved.